Exercise Physiology Osteoporosis Classes

 Ready to get started?

-Stay strong, steady, and independent with our physiotherapist-led Osteoporosis prevention and management classes.
+Stay strong, steady, and independent with our Exercise Physiologist led Osteoporosis, falls prevention and management classes.
 Through safe and effective exercises, we focus on building bone strength, improving balance, and reducing the risk of falls.
 Whether you’re managing osteoporosis or looking to prevent it, these sessions will help you stay active and confident in everyday life.

 Start in a class